 Set up a heating chamber on the microscope stage [1] and use a forced-air system set to 30 degrees Celsius for the surgery [2].
 Use an additional objective heater to avoid drift in z (zee) focus and allow the system to come to equilibrium at 30 degrees Celsius for at least 1 hour before imaging [3].

-WIDE: Talent setting up a heating chamber on the microscope stage.
+WIDE: Talent EH setting up a heating chamber on the microscope stage.

-Talent installing a forced-air system.
+Talent EH installing a forced-air system.

-Talent setting objective heater.
+Talent EH setting objective heater.

 After confirming the anesthesia with the toe pinch method [1], add an eye ointment to the mouse [2], and insert a tail vein catheter [3].

-Talent confirming the anesthesia to the mouse with the toe pinch method.
+Talent DI confirming the anesthesia to the mouse with the toe pinch method.

-Talent adding an eye ointment.
+Talent DI adding an eye ointment.

-Talent inserting a tail vein catheter.

-To maintain proper hydration, 100 microliters of PBS into the tail vein catheter every 2 hours for the duration of the imaging session [1-TXT].
+To maintain proper hydration, inject 0.5 mL of PBS sub-cutaneously every 2 hours for the duration of the imaging session [1-TXT].

-Talent injecting PBS into the tail vein catheter.
-TEXT: Alternatively, inject 0.5 mL of PBS sub-cutaneously
+Talent DI injecting PBS into the scruff of the neck.
+TEXT: Alternatively, inject 100ul of PBS into a tail vein catheter.

 Clean the outside of the MIW glass with a cotton applicator and glass cleaner [1] before transferring the mouse to the pre-warmed microscope stage [2].

+Talent EH applying water-based gel instead of water to objective.

-Talent cleaning outside of the MIW glass with a cotton applicator and glass cleaner.
+Talent EH cleaning outside of the MIW glass with a cotton applicator and glass cleaner.

-Talent transferring the mouse to the microscope stage.
+Talent EH transferring the mouse to the microscope stage.

 After laying the mouse on the microscope stage, fit the isoflurane hose [1] and press the collar of the MIW into a 14-millimeter receiving hole in the stage insert to stabilize the images [2].
 Bring the imaging field into focus using the microscope oculars and bright field illumination observing vasculature with blood flow [3].

-Talent fitting the isoflurane hose.

-Talent inserting the collar of the MIW into receiving hole in the stage insert.
+Talent EH inserting the collar of the MIW into receiving hole in the stage insert.

+Talent EH fitting the isoflurane hose.

 SCOPE: Imaging field bringing into focus.
 Vasculature being observed.